 While voting is important, it isn’t the only way to be an advocate.

-We need passionate people to advocate for colon cancer prevention policies by contacting their state and federal representatives.
+We need passionate people like you to advocate for colon cancer prevention policies by contacting their state and federal representatives.
 These legislative measures would remove barriers and, thereby, increase access to colon cancer screening.
-We need your help!
 We hope you’ll consider reaching out to your Representatives to share your story and ask them to support these measures!